 So, I added about ten terms that I’m interested in tracking to my alerts list for Google.

 My experience with Google Alerts has been interesting so far.
-With some news articles, the alerts I’ m sent have been fairly timely.
+With some news articles, the alerts I’m sent have been fairly timely.
 But every so often, I see an alert pointing to a page that’s more than a year old.
-When I see that, I wonder if Google has just descovered the page, and noticed in some vast database that they hadn’t sent me a copy of it yet.
+When I see that, I wonder if Google has just discovered the page and noticed in some vast database that they hadn’t sent me a copy of it yet.

-I haven’t searched to see if someone has tried this already, but it might be fun to keep track of what links I’m provided with, and compare the two alert systems over a period of a few weeks or months.
-How old are the pages that I receive an alert for?
+I haven’t searched to see if someone has tried this already, but it might be fun to keep track of what links I’m provided with and compare the two alert systems over a period of a few weeks or months.
+For example, how old are the pages that I receive an alert for?
 How many links am I provided per term over the length of time, and how many do I receive each day from both search engines?

 Any ideas on other things I should look at in comparing the two services are welcomed.